shipmonk-rnd/composer-dependency-analyser/README.md

 - Detecting dev dependencies used in production code

 ## Limitations:
-- Files within global namespace (no namespace declared) are not supported
+- Files without namespace has limited support
-  - We cannot detect used classes there unless all those use FQN
+  - Only classes with use statements and FQNs are detected

 ## Contributing:
 - Check your code by `composer check`